Sew a Pillow from an Orphan Quilt Block

 Along our quilting journey, we try new techniques and test interesting ideas.
 Sometimes these valuable lessons and attempts yield “orphan blocks” or leftover quilt blocks that don’t belong to a larger quilt.
 Take one or more of these treasured quilt blocks and sew them into throw pillows.
 It’s an easy idea that doesn’t require any additional quilting!

 All the quilt blocks in the 2016 Quilt Extravaganza, are created using contrasting strips of fabric strata.
-If you don’t have a leftover block of your own, sew this Be My Valentine block from my February 2016 Block of the Month posting.
+If you don’t have a leftover block of your own, sew this Be My Valentine block from Nancy’s February 2016 Block of the Month posting.

 Be My Valentine Block Pillow